 If you have heart disease, medicine along with lifestyle changes may be part of your treatment plan to reduce the risk of future health problems.
 You may be taking many medicines.
 Certain medicines can greatly lower your risk of another cardiac event.
 That's why it's important for you to understand your medicines and take them correctly.

 - Beta-blockers: These drugs treat high blood pressure and some other heart conditions by reducing the heart rate and the workload of the heart.

-- Anti-platelet and anti-coagulant medicine (aspirin or aspirin substitutes such as clopidogrel): These medicines thin the blood to reduce the risk of clots.
+- Antithrombotics (Anti-platelet/anti-coagulant medicines): These medicines are used to prevent blood clots from forming in your arteries.
 Patients who have had cardiac procedures such as angioplasty and stenting to open up their arteries need these drugs to help keep the arteries open.

 Your doctor may recommend other medicines for you.
 Be sure to tell all of your healthcare professionals about all the medicines you're taking, including over-the-counter medicines, supplements and herbal preparations.Related Links and Media

-- VIDEO: Dr. Clyde Yancy stresses understanding and taking your medications
+- VIDEO: Dr. Clyde Yancy stresses understanding and taking your medications:

-"This content was last reviewed on 09/22/2011."
+This content was last reviewed July 2015.